glimpse-project/glimpse/README.md

 make -j8 && make install
 ```
 *Note: see platforms/android/build_sdk.py and platforms/scripts/cmake_android_arm.sh to see how to match builds of official sdks*

+=== Misc notes / reminders ===

+To run the glimpse demo via adb:
+`adb shell am start com.impossible.glimpse.demo/com.impossible.glimpse.demo.MainActivity`

+Attach JDB using the helper script `./glimpse-jdb.sh` - this will break on the static TangoJNINative class initializer before native shared libraries are loaded so it's possible to also attach gdb before any of our native code has had a chance to blow up.

+Run gdbserver on the device, attached to our process, using the helper script `./glimpse-gdbserver.sh` - this will forward tcp:5039 to localhost

+Connect gdb to the device with `./glimpse-gdb.sh`